Consumer Credit Act 1974: Types of licence

-Holders of a license are obliged to inform the Director General when there is a change made within the office of a corporate licensee, an unincorporated body or a partnership.
+Holders of a licence were obliged to inform the Director General when there is a change made within the office of a corporate licensee, an unincorporated body or a partnership.
 This must be done within 21 days of the change occurring.
-Details of new licenses are published in the Consumer Credit Bulletin, the weekly journal of the Office of Fair Trading.
-A license lasts for 3 years beginning with the date specified on the license, not the date of its issue.
-A person who engages in activities that require a license when he does not have one commits a criminal offence.
+Details of new licences were published in the Consumer Credit Bulletin, the weekly journal of the Office of Fair Trading.
+A licence lasted for three years beginning with the date specified on the licence, not the date of its issue.
+A person who engages in activities that require a licence when he does not have one commits a criminal offence.
 In addition, those agreements he makes are considered unenforceable unless the Director General directly intercedes.
+(This function is now performed by the court, on application.)

-A license can be terminated on the death of the licensee, the licensee becoming bankrupt, the licensee becoming a patient under the Mental Health Act 1959, a bankruptcy deal under the Bankruptcy Act 1914 in which the license is given to a trustee or a deal under the Deeds of Arrangement Act 1914 in which the licensee's license is handed to a trustee.
-Such provisions cover both individual, unincorporated bodies and partnerships who are license holders.
-These provisions do not cover corporate bodies, because following consultations the Government became aware that the liquidation and winding-up of a corporate body would pose problems with licensing, largely because the body continues to trade through a liquidator.
+A licence could be terminated on the death of the licensee, the licensee becoming bankrupt, the licensee becoming a patient under the Mental Health Act 1959, a bankruptcy deal under the Bankruptcy Act 1914 in which the licence is given to a trustee or a deal under the Deeds of Arrangement Act 1914 in which the licensee's licence is handed to a trustee.
+Such provisions covered both individual, unincorporated bodies and partnerships who are licence holders.
+These provisions did not cover corporate bodies, because following consultations the government became aware that the liquidation and winding-up of a corporate body would pose problems with licensing, largely because the body continues to trade through a liquidator.

 Part IV: Seeking business

-The Act specifically controls the way in which traders and companies seek business.
+The act specifically controls the way in which traders and companies seek business.
 Prior to this individual aspects had been controlled — advertisement by moneylenders had been strictly regulated since the Moneylenders Act 1927 — but no other aspects of consumer credit were regulated at all.
 While this was acceptable for large and respectable institutions, the evolution of less reputable trading organisations necessitated some kind of regulation, and the Consumer Credit Act was the first statute to provide such controls for consumer credit organisations.
 It covers three main areas: advertising, canvassing and quotations and the display of information.
 No regulations have yet been made on quotations or the display of information.